How To Get Your Team To Step Up

 The ability to energise is not a function of personality; it is a function of character and the authenticity you exhibit in your interactions with others that commands respect and builds trust…

 Energy is infectious and transmissible and is not reserved for the leader.
 A team member who is energising elevates people around them.
 The team feel more creative when they’re working with them and as for an energising leader the team are more likely to devote Discretionary Effort.

-Join our mailing list to receive the latest Business & Leadership research, advancements & updates from our team of experts and neuroscience community.
+Join our mail list to receive the latest Business & Leadership research, advancements & updates from our team and neuroscience community.